Support for Graduate Instructors

 The eCommons Digital Repository contains an archive of Assignments and Classroom exercises used in First Year Seminars and other Writing classes at Cornell.
 Many of these assignments have won either the James Slevin Assignment Sequence Prize or the Knight Award for Writing Exercises and Handouts.
 This eCommons resource is available to Cornell instructors only.

 In the summer and fall, the Knight Institute hires experienced graduate student instructors to act as co-facilitators for Writing 7100.
 Graduate student facilitators co-lead one of the discussion sections in collaboration with a faculty member.
 In addition to receiving a generous stipend, co-facilitators play an important role in training future Graduate Student Instructors of First Year Writing Seminars.
 Being a co-facilitator also represents an opportunity for Graduate Instructors to continue their professional development as teachers of writing.
-APPLY HERE
+Apply to be a WRIT 7100 Co-Facilitator

 Writing 7101: Writing in the Majors Seminar